yoshikawa-hiroyuki/pyGF/README.md

 # pyGF
-Python interface for GF file of FrontFlow/Blue, and utils for converting GF to LSV-Uns format.
+Python interface for GF file of FrontFlow/Blue, and utils for converting GF to LSV-Uns/VTK format.

 ## Install
   ```